CAU-LEI/AIGP.github.io/aigp.md

 joblib==1.1.0
 ```

-**PLINK Installation** ABGP software has a built-in plink module.
+**PLINK Installation** AIGP software has a built-in plink module.
 After downloading the plink software, on Linux or macOS, edit the ~/.bashrc or ~/.zshrc file:

 ```shell
 export PATH=$PATH:/path/to/plink